gm2552/northstar-space-demo/services/README.md

-# Service Configuration
+# Services

-Native public cloud managed services are configured using CrossPlane XRDs and Compositions; on platform services such as AppSSO and Spring Cloud Gateway are configured using their native APIs.
+Configuration necessary for provisioning services.
+Native public cloud managed services are configured using CrossPlane XRDs and Compositions; on platform services such as
+AppSSO and Spring Cloud Gateway are configured using their native APIs.

 ## Content

 Service configuration consists of the following folders and content:

-** crossplane **
+**crossplane**

 Cross cutting Crossplane configuration.
 This includes crossplane `ProviderConfig` such as an AWS provider along with a supporting AWS credentials secret.

-** service-instances **
+**service-instances**

 Configuration needed to create service instances and optional `ClusterInstanceClasses` to integrate with services toolkit dynamic provisioning.
 Service instance configuration generally takes two forms: